Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{censprob}, the fixed size censoring scheme is described, including the optimization problem and the algorithm to solve it.
-The sequential censoring scheme is presented in Section~\ref{seqprob}.
-Analytical expressions for the underlying system parameters are given and the optimization problem is analyzed.
-We discuss some numerical results in Section~\ref{numres} and conclusions and ideas for further work are posed in Section~\ref{conc}.
+In Section~\ref{censprob}, the fixed size censoring scheme {for the OR rule} is described, including the optimization problem and the algorithm to solve it.
+The sequential censoring scheme {for the OR rule} is presented in Section~\ref{seqprob}.
+Analytical expressions for the underlying system parameters are derived and the optimization problem is analyzed. {In Section~\ref{and}, the censoring and sequential censoring schemes are presented and analyzed for the AND rule}.
+We discuss some numerical results in Section~\ref{numres}.
+Conclusions and ideas for further work are finally posed in Section~\ref{conc}.